BestTimesToVisit.com Logo

 packing

 Layers are your best friend on the Inca Trail!
 Mornings can be chilly, especially at higher altitudes, but the sun can get intense during the day, and you'll warm up quickly while hiking.
-Pack a moisture-wicking base layer, a fleece or down jacket, and a waterproof outer shell.
-Don't forget a wide-brimmed hat and sunglasses for sun protection.
+Pack a moisture-wicking base layer, a fleece or down jacket, and a waterproof outer shell to handle all the unpredictable Andean weather.

 money